 The History of Gold Rush Days

-Gold Rush Days started in 1895 as the “World Celebration” in celebration of the town's incorporation as a city July 16, 1894, and honored Victor C. Adams, one of Victor’s original settlers, and the man Victor was named after.
+In 1895 the town hosted the “World Celebration” in celebration of the town's incorporation as a city July 16, 1894, and honored Victor C. Adams, one of Victor’s original settlers, and the man Victor was named after.
 Because mining moved into the area and changed the face of the town, the celebration was next billed as the “Annual Miners Reunion” and consisted of a carnival and street parade.

 The Miners Reunion continued until 1899 when a fire destroyed most of downtown Victor and some of the surrounding residential areas.
 Following the fire, the next celebration was in 1904.
 Ringling Brothers was the featured attraction.
 They set up their “big top” at the corner of Fourth Street and Victor Avenue.
 The famous picture of the tight-wire walker balancing on the wire above a street full of people is said to have been taken during this celebration.
 The population of Victor was approximately 8,000 people at that time.